Check Your Accountant's Work

 The Problem with Accounting

 For small businesses - dealing with tax is a massive headache.
 Many owners / managers are completely incompetent.
 They would rather not do it, or handball it wholesale to a suburban accountant.
-Typically they owner would dump a folder full of illegible receipts in front of their book keeper:
+Typically the owner would dump a folder full of illegible receipts in front of their book keeper:

 “Here, deal with this”